Agnostic Visual Recommendation Systems: Open Challenges and Future Directions: A Review of VRSs

-\textbf{Learning of constraints}: Recall that we distinguish between several types of constraints.
-Generally, a VRS can learn these constraints autonomously or receive them as input which conditions the generation of the visualizations.
-For each of the works in Table \ref{tab:taxonomy}, we depict whether they automatically learn each constraint type.
-Notice that all works, besides DracoLearn and mTreeVRS, learn \textit{task-based} constraints instead of expecting them in input from the end-user.
-Thus, these VRS initially explore the search space of all possible visualizations and do not concentrate on a particular user-specified objective/goal: i.e., we can define these systems as \textit{task agnostic}.
-Additionally, Multivision and DashBot are capable of learning the task autonomously, or they can optionally receive the task as constraints to shrink the initial search space of visualizations.
-Contrarily, DracoLearn accepts a mandatory user primary task including task-based constraints, while Multivision extracts the top three attributes with the greatest information gain depending on an initial user-selected feature, which encapsulates the desire to explore specific visualizations correlated to it.
-Notice that the majority of works (DeepEye, DracoLearn, Wide\&Deep, Multivision, Table2Chart, DashBot, mTreeVRS) rely on default and well-established \textit{design} constraints per chart type to make the recommendations more aesthetic rather than trying to learn them from the training visualizations and data features.
-Furthermore, most of the enlisted works rely on predefined \textit{syntactic} constraints that help sieve the space of all visualizations (DeepEye, DracoLearn, Wide\&Deep, Table2Chart, DashBot).
-Interestingly, learning syntactic constraints in Data2Vis happens indirectly.
-In other words, because the authors pose the visualization recommendation problem as a machine translation problem - i.e., sequence-to-sequence learning - the training input depicts feature relationships, and the training output is a well-defined textual representation of the desired visualization.
-This textual representation encodes syntax constraints therein.
-Thus, when the model learns to "translate" feature relationships to the textual representation of the visualizations, it inherently detects hidden syntax constraints, that can be used at inference time.
-Finally, as expected from ML-based VRS, all the surveyed works are capable of learning \textit{perceptual} constraints instead of relying on domain expert rules.
-Although an ideal VRS is \textit{fully agnostics} - i.e., learns all constraint types without considering the aspect of human-in-the-loop - we argue that task-based constraints are \textit{beneficial} in real-world scenarios - see Section \ref{sec:open_challenges}.
+As far as \textit{design} constraints are concerned, the majority of works (DeepEye, Wide\&Deep, Multivision, Table2Chart, DashBot, mTreeVRS) rely on default and well-established constraints per chart type to make the recommendations more aesthetic rather than trying to learn them from the training visualizations and data features.
+Furthermore, most of the enlisted works rely on predefined \textit{syntactic} constraints that help sieve the space of all visualizations (DeepEye, Wide\&Deep, Table2Chart, DashBot).
+Interestingly, Data2Vis learns syntax constraints indirectly.
+In other words, Data2Vis treats the visualization recommendation problem as a machine translation problem -- i.e., sequence-to-sequence learning.
+Here, the input of the training phase depicts feature relationships, and the output is a well-defined textual representation of the desired visualization.
+This textual representation encodes syntax constraints.
+Thus, when the model learns to ``translate'' feature relationships to the textual representation of the visualizations, it inherently detects hidden syntax constraints that can be used at inference time, as shown in Figure \ref{fig:example_data2vis}.
+We argue that future VRS systems could adopt Data2Vis's paradigm of treating recommendations as sequence-to-sequence learning by exploiting the power of LLMs.

+Finally, as expected from ML-based VRSs, all the surveyed works can automatically learn \textit{perceptual} constraints -- although they cannot explain them -- instead of relying on domain expert rules.